rachits999003/Ball-Sort-Solver/readme.md

 ## 🧠 How It Solves the Puzzle

-The solver uses **Depth-First Search (DFS)** with backtracking to explore all valid moves recursively.
+The solver uses **A-Star (A*)** with Hash-maps to explore all valid moves recursively.
 It tries to move colored balls between tubes, tracking visited states to avoid loops.
-Once the goal state is reached (all tubes sorted by color), it backtracks to reconstruct the solution path.
+Once the goal state is reached (all tubes sorted by color), it returns the solution path.

-> ⚠ DFS does **not guarantee the shortest solution**, but it finds a working one.

 ---